syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/getting-started.md

 ## Adding SfPopupLayout in Xamarin.Android using designer

-1. Add a new axml file inside the layout folder.
+1. Add a new xaml file inside the layout folder.
 2. Open the newly added file and switch to designer tab.

-3. Drag the SfPopupLayout control from the tool box and drop it into the designer page.

-4. Since this is hosting control it does not show a preview on the designer page and you can only see the PopupView when deployed in the device.
+3. Drag the SfPopupLayout control from toolbox and drop it into the designer page.
+Preview will not be shown since this is a hosting control.
+You can only see the PopupView when deployed in the device.

-5. Drag Button control from tool box and drop it inside the SfPopupLayout in designer page.
+4. Drag the Button control from toolbox and drop it inside the SfPopupLayout in designer page.

-6. Open the properties window of SfPopupLayout and set the required properties.
+5. Open the properties window of SfPopupLayout and set the required properties.

 The following code example illustrates how to display SfPopupLayout when set as a root view.